The Whole Truth about Marthe Robin,

 FATIMA ENGULFED AND SURPASSED.

-On August 1, 1942, the year during which Pius XII consecrated the world to the Immaculate Heart of Mary, a vision gave Marthe a different representation of the Blessed Virgin.
-She wrote screeds describing the vision with the preciseness of a seamstress, but here are the essential points:
+On August 1, 1942, the year during which Pius XII consecrated the world to the Immaculate Heart of Mary, Marthe related a vision of the Blessed Virgin that she had.
+She wrote screeds, but here are the essential points:

 ROME IS INFORMED OF THE TRUTH